Askut: Introduction

 Askut was an ancient Egyptian fortress located on an island on the Nile during the Middle Kingdom.
 Its intention was to seal the border to Nubia.
-It was excavated by Alexander Badawy during the Aswan High Damage Salvage Campaign which aimed to preserve sites threatened by the building of the Aswan Dam.
+It was excavated by Alexander Badawy during the Aswan High Dam Salvage Campaign which aimed to preserve sites threatened by the building of the Aswan Dam.
 Fortresses such as this one were typically home to a large community of diverse geographical origin and ethnicity.
 Different roles were taken on by all members of the community, however men typically dominated the roles associated with military, politics, and economics.
 An important part of uncovering this site included understanding the social context associated with the environment and material culture.

-Type of research

-An important method when studying fortress societies is to look on a smaller scale rather than a larger scale.
-It may seem easier to understand the society just through a macro historical approach since the state creates them for specific purposes, however looking more closely at individual decisions during specific circumstances is a better way of understanding social dynamics.
-When exploring this site, a multi scalar approach is used to integrate both large scale societal actions and individual actions to come as close to the reality of this fortress society as possible.
-This method is important when studying the architecture of Askut.
-It helped archaeologists to understand a change from a society that was centrally planned (a society where a central authority such a government, makes major choices economically) and consisted of military garrisons, to a more casual and changeable organization that was more intimate and family oriented.
-This helps archaeologists see a shift that led to permanent settlement.

 Demography, gender, and ethnicity

 Layout

-As Askut began to transform to a more settlement style pattern, old three-room barracks indicating a military like set up began to shift and individualize.
-Many floor plants and spaces were rebuilt, and domestic spaces turned into a layout that was more diverse and fit the needs of different types of families.
+As Askut began to transition into a more settlement style pattern, old three-room barracks indicating a military like set up began to shift and individualize.
+Many floor plans and spaces were rebuilt, and domestic spaces turned into a layout that was more diverse and fit the needs of different types of families.
 The Southeastern part of this site gives evidence that these changes were implemented in the New Kingdom but could have begun at the end of the Middle Kingdom.
 Important areas of the fortress were left behind and filled with trash, such as the granary complex.
 In the New Kingdom, a large area of Askut was transformed into a fundamental house with a central courtyard, encircled by rooms.
 Only an old barrack remains from the Middle Kingdom and these changes could represent a response to significant events unfolding during the Second Intermediate Period after a period of warfare with the reconquest of Lower Nubia.
 This new organization of the community came about as a desire for comfortable access to the riverbank.